ipd39952/kommit/README.md

 <h1 align="center">kommit.rb</h1>

 <h4 align="center">I believe these little green squares with different shades on people's GitHub profiles should be interpreted as what they are - colorful squares.
-They don't respresent anything in a legitimate form since they can easily spoofed.
+They don't respresent anything in a legitimate form since they can be easily spoofed.
 That's why I created <ins>kommit.rb</ins></h4>
 <hr>

 ## Requirements